 Once the incision has been made, the implants are placed inside.
-The method of insertion typically depends on how large the implant is.
-Once the implants have been carefully placed into the areas where the incisions have been made, the incisions are fully closed through the usage of layered sutures for the buttocks tissue and standard sutures or skin adhesive as a means of closing the skin.
+The method of insertion depends on how large the implant is.
+Once the implants have been carefully placed into the areas where the incisions have been made, the incisions are fully closed through the usage of layered sutures for the buttock tissue and standard sutures or skin adhesive as a means of closing the skin.
 After this, the procedure is completed and all that is left is to await your results.
 These are mostly visible immediately, though the incision lines will fade and the swelling will go down over time.
 The results are permanent, which is why the decision to seek this type of surgery is an important one.

 *Each patient is unique and individual results may vary.